vesparny/statty/README.md

 Despite Redux being awesome, [it's not always needed](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) and it may slow down the process of onboarding new developers, especially if they are new to the React ecosystem (I have often seen colleagues being stuck for hours trying to understand what was the proper way to submit a simple form).

-React already comes with a built-in state management mechanism, and the way to change state is called `setState()`.
+React already comes with a built-in state management mechanism, `setState()`.
 Local component state is just fine in most of the cases.

 In real world apps we often have app state, and sometimes it becomes annoying to pass it down the entire component tree, along with callbacks to update it, via props.

-## The solution
+## This solution

-`Statty` is meant to manage app-wide states and can be thought of as a simplified version of Redux.
+`Statty` is meant to manage app-wide state and can be thought of as a simplified version of Redux.

 It [safely](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) leverages context to expose application state to children, along with a function to update it when needed.

 The update function acts like Redux dispatch, but instead of an action, it takes an `updater` function as a parameter that returns the new state.

-This way it's easy to write testable updaters and to organize them as you prefer, without having to write boilerplate.
+This way it's easy to write testable updaters and to organize them as you prefer, without having to write boilerplate code.

 ## Table of Contents